1995parham/dotdroid/README.md

 ssh 127.0.0.1 -p 8022
 ```

-or you can use Wi-Fi:
+Or you can use Wi-Fi:

 ```bash
 ssh 192.168.73.230 -p 8022
 ```

-When you get the access, you can setup the environment:
+When you get the access, you can set up the environment:

 ```bash
 pkg install git